Monday, December 05, 2011 – Day 15 – Machu Picchu, Peru

 We spend two hours walking the site, learning all the fascinating concepts, which Grimaldo so skilfully conveys to us.
 I would not want to see Machu Picchu without a guide, at least for a first visit.
 I can see where it would be wonderful to just go up there to sit and soak up the ambience of this sacred place on my next visit, which would require staying in a hotel in Aguas Calientes for several nights.
 We see the Temple of the Sun and the Room of the Three Windows in the Sacred District.
 We also see a sundial, which still has perfect alignment with the cardinal directions.

-Our trusty driver Felix and tour coordinator Rocio are waiting to transfer us back to Cusco and the hotel.
+Our trusty driver Felix and tour coordinator Rocio are waiting at the Poroy train station to transfer us back to Cusco and the hotel.
 By then it is 8PM, so we decide to skip dinner and go to bed since it was such a full day.